Outbound expert of the week – Danny Kirk

 - and more…

 “I was a classically trained musician turned entrepreneur who started and grew multiple software companies, and then decided to help other companies do the same.
-I’ve been consulting for years now and am helping grow 15+ companies at any one time.
-I’m a massive fan of the lean startup method, and my focus is on lean growth in any business I help”
+I’ve been consulting for years now and I’m helping grow 15+ companies at any one time.
+I’m a massive fan of the lean startup method, and my focus is on lean growth for every business I work with.”

 What outbound is good for?

-With the lean perspective in mind, I think there are two great use cases:
+With the lean perspective in mind, there are two great uses to consider:

-2) For lean scaling of sales.
-I’m a massive believer in automation and the leverage that provides organizations.
-Long gone are the days of massive sales teams and having humans involved at every step.
-Now sales teams can be tiny but have a large revenue impact by using systems like Growbots to handle everything prior to needing a human involved.
+- For lean scaling of sales.
+I’m a massive believer in automation and the leverage it provides organizations.
+We are past the days of massive sales teams and human involvement at every step.
+Thanks to systems like Growbots, a small sales team can have a large impact on revenue by handling everything without the need for a human.

-What to pay special attention to while preparing an outbound campaign?
+What should you pay special attention to when preparing an outbound campaign?

 Warming.
-Using a warming system and making sure your sending addresses, and domain, are properly configured and warmed prior to starting your campaign is absolutely critical in this day and age.
-Growbots is the only system that has data, emailing platform, and warming all-in-one.
-This is huge for efficiency and ease of use getting things set up.
+Using a warming system and making sure your sending addresses, and domain, are properly configured and warmed prior to starting your campaign is absolutely necessary today.
+Growbots is the only system that has data, emailing platform, and warming all in one.
+This creates efficiency and ease of use when setting things up.

-What are your 3 golden rules of writing a killer outbound sequence?
+What are the 3 golden rules for writing a killer outbound sequence?

-3) Keep it short.
-There are two types of email recipients: the first one replies to literally every email and it doesn’t matter how long it is, or how poorly written.
+- Keep it short.
+There are two types of email recipients: the first one replies to all emails, no matter how long or poorly written they are.
 The second is someone who is very busy and only replies to emails that get to the point and have a specific ask.
 Since you don’t know which one the person is you are emailing, you should always assume they are the latter one and don’t waste their time with a bunch of meaningless words.
-To sum up – always ask yourself, what can I take out of this copy?
+To summarize, always ask yourself, what can I take away from this copy?

 What makes your approach to outbound unique?

-Firstly, I let the data speak and don’t think I know everything – therefore we’re always testing, iterating, and learning what is working.
+As a first step, I let the data speak and don’t assume to know everything – we’re always testing, iterating, and learning what works.
 I start by telling my clients that I get fired after month 3 unless the campaign is working (not the other way around).
 This takes the pressure off them and makes me earn their business.
-This sort of approach makes it easy for my clients to trust me, versus trying to sell them on a 2-year contract as many agencies do.
-I take no pride in charging my clients and not being effective.
-This blunt perspective is refreshing to most people I talk to.
-Especially in an industry that is filled with snake oil salesmen.
+This approach makes it easy for my clients to trust me, versus trying to sell them on a 2-year contract as most agencies do.
+I take no pride in overcharging clients or not delivering results.
+Most people I talk to appreciate this blunt perspective.
+This is particularly true in a field that is overrun with snake oil salesmen.